 Considering Private Loans

-Lastly, if all other options fail, some families may want to consider private loans.
+Lastly, if all other options fail, some families may want to consider private student loans.
 These loans are offered through financial institutions such as banks, credit unions, and online lenders.

 Keep in mind, private student loans tend to have less flexible repayment terms and higher interest rates than federal student loans.

 For example, private lenders may require you to begin making payments before your child graduates.
-Conversely, with a Parent PLUS loan, parents can wait to make repayments until after their child has graduated.
+Conversely, with a Parent PLUS Loan, parents can wait to make repayments until after their child has graduated.

 Additionally, when applying for a private loan, the interest rate is generally based on factors like the borrower’s income and credit score.